-Another sector that experiences gains d to pandemic-related fear Insurance companies.
-For diseases that induce public fear but have low mortality rates, increased sales in life insurance may contribute to insurance company profits.
+Another sector that experiences gains directly related to outbreak fear is that of Insurance companies.
 A representative of American International Group (AIG), an insurance company with a large presence in China, stated that the SARS epidemic would boost sales of life insurance and in response AIG would create products specifically catering to SARS concerns.
-In addition, new types of insurance are being introduced for private businesses in response to pandemic-specific costs.
+In addition, new types of insurance are being introduced for private businesses to mitigate pandemic-specific costs.
 In 2014, Miller Insurance Services and William Gallagher Associates (WGA) announced Pandemic Disease Business Interruption Insurance, a coverage plan that responds to the direct loss of income due to quarantine events.
 This insurance is a direct response to health care facility shutdowns and low revenues in the aftermath of the Dallas, Texas Ebola quarantine.
 There are few insurers that offer pandemic insurance options for non-physical losses; under standard property policies physical damage is necessary and contamination is often not considered a physical damage with some insurers explicitly writing in a “contamination” exclusion.
 Insurance companies providing pandemic insurance like Berkshire Hathaway, Catlin Insurance Company, Lexington Insurance Company and their Global Supply Secure Program, Munich Re, and Montpelier Re typically require an official government declaration, often a WHO level 3-6.

 There is also a growing market for international pandemic insurance coverage to facilitate the quick deployment of health workers and supplies before an outbreak reaches pandemic-level threat.
-In response to the 2014 Ebola pandemic, the World Bank began consulting with the African Union, United Nations and national governments to develop a Pandemic Emergency Facility (PEF) in 2016 with an insurance scheme for affected countries and international organizations.
+In response to the 2014 Ebola pandemic, the World Bank began consulting with the African Union, the United Nations, and national governments to develop a Pandemic Emergency Facility (PEF) with an insurance scheme for affected countries and international organizations.
 Much of the planning for this scheme looks to the African Union’s African Risk Capacity, which uses bonds to leverage capital to help countries manage risks of climate change.
 The PEF will cover the costs of deployment of workers, medical equipment and supplies, pharmaceuticals, food and coordination of efforts but not pandemic reconstruction costs.
 PEF funds will be available to countries and organizations like WHO, World Food Program, UNICEF and Medecins Sans Frontieres.
 PEF’s Private Insurance Mechanism will insure developing countries by buying insurance coverage from the private sector on their behalf.
-A pre-agreed parametric trigger would ensure quick payouts in a pandemic event because loss assessments are therefore not required.
 Projected risks to investors will likely make premiums for the Pandemic Emergency Facility expensive and therefore only useful when a large pandemic payout is needed.
 Country-level pandemic insurance may be an economically efficient mechanism as well, as countries will have access to finances to control an outbreak or epidemic before there is pandemic threat and large sums of foreign aid is needed.
 As a result, there is a growing market for pandemic-related insurance coverage and companies have potential to profit from both private healthcare companies, countries and programs like PEF.